ballerina-platform/ballerina-dev-website/learn/user-guide/security/http-client-authentication.md

         * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
         * `http:POST_BODY_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request
     * `clientConfig` - HTTP client configurations, which are used to call the authorization endpoint
-* `defaultTokenExpTime` - Expiration time (in seconds) of the tokens if the authorization server response does not contain an `expires_in` field
+* `defaultTokenExpTime` - Expiration time (in seconds) of the tokens if the token endpoint response does not contain an `expires_in` field
 * `clockSkew` - Clock skew (in seconds) that can be used to avoid token validation failures due to clock synchronization problems
-* `optionalParams` - Map of optional parameters to be used for the authorization endpoint
+* `optionalParams` - Map of optional parameters use for the token endpoint
-* `credentialBearer` - Bearer of the authentication credentials, which is sent to the authorization endpoint
+* `credentialBearer` - Bearer of the authentication credentials, which is sent to the token endpoint
     * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
     * `http:POST_BODY_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request
-* `clientConfig` - HTTP client configurations, which are used to call the authorization endpoint
+* `clientConfig` - HTTP client configurations, which are used to call the token endpoint
     * `httpVersion` - The HTTP version of the client
     * `customHeaders` - The list of custom HTTP headers
     * `customPayload` - The list of custom HTTP payload parameters